 Teams for everyone

-We have twelve sides for all abilities, genders and ages.
+We have eleven sides for all abilities, genders and ages.
 Currently, we have nine men's teams that play across the Southern Amateur League playing 11 aside matches on a Saturday afternoon, meaning players of all standards can find a suitable playing level within the club.
 Our 4 highest teams compete in London wide divisions and our 5s to 9s play in the South London divisions.

 Players can join at any point in the season.
 All players need to be registered with the league and also join the Civil Service Sports Council www.cssc.co.uk